 Evaluate the Supporting Team

-To spot fake community accounts, look up the number of people signed on the platform and go through their profiles.
+To spot fake community accounts, look up the number of people signed on to the platform and go through their profiles.
 Check the age of their social accounts, what they post, their followers, and whether there are re-posts about the project from commenters.
-Analyze the communications going on about the project and their nature.
+Analyze the communications going on about the project and its nature.

 Is There a Clear Roadmap?